 One of the defining things about being a millennial is owing someone or some entity a large sum of money.
-Yes, as a generation we've been blessed with the ability to make cats famous on Instagram, but, financially, we're not doing all that well: student debt is crippling; rent takes up too much of our pay; jobs to actually earn that pay are increasingly few and far between; and the prospect of ever buying property is out of the question for many.
+Yes, as a generation, we've been blessed with the ability to make cats famous on Instagram, but when it comes to finances, we're not doing all that well: Our student debt is often crippling, we spend too much of our pay on rent, good jobs are increasingly few and far between, and the prospect of ever buying property is out of the question for many.

 MAX, 22, UK

-I had no other option but to get myself into debt, otherwise I couldn't have gone to university.
-In a year's time I'll be £66,000 in debt, and I'm 22.
+I had no other option but to get myself into debt; otherwise, I couldn't have gone to college.
+In a year's time I'll be £66,000 [$95,000 USD] in debt, and I'm 22.
 Where do I go from there?
 It's a huge weight on my mind.

-I'm currently on a year in industry at university, a time set aside in the course to intern.
-It's a great idea – you gain some invaluable experience.
+I'm currently on a year in industry at college, a time set aside in the course to intern.
+It's a great idea—you gain some invaluable experience.
 But the majority of internships in London still don't pay anything at all, and the worst thing is the student loan company gives you a reduced amount of money to live on during this time.
-So, this year, I was expected to work for free while being given £6,000 less than what I usually get.
-If I just lived off that loan, I'd have £3,000 to cover my rent.
+So, this year, I was expected to work for free while being given £6,000 [$8,600 USD] less than what I usually get.
+If I just lived off that loan, I'd have £3,000 [$4,300 USD] to cover my rent.
 In London, that's actually impossible.
 And, to be honest, my loan has never been enough to cover my rent.

 JAMIE, 23, CANADA

-I graduated from Ryerson last year and I left with little debt.
+I graduated from Ryerson last year, and I left with little debt.
 A few thousand dollars or so, but it's all paid off now.
 The problem wasn't my student debt (my parents helped me out a lot during school), but rather what awaited me after graduation: no jobs in my field.
 When I was going through university, I was super optimistic.
-I figured I'd be one of those people who would go through the programme, get a good internship and then land a dope job.
+I figured I'd be one of those people who would go through the program, get a good internship, and then land a dope job.
 I was wrong.

 I currently work around ten hours a week as a hostess at a bar.
 Back during the holidays, I used to get 30 hours, but I got cut down this year.
 Now my budget is tight.
-In fact, this is the first time in my life where I've really been living from check to check, and it's kind of weird: $1,000 (£530) a month to get by on rent and groceries, $50 (£26) for coffee and weed, another $100 (£52) for my phone bill.
-If there's one thing I really rely on to relax, it's weed, and that's saying a lot considering I only spend about $20 (£10) on it a month.
+In fact, this is the first time in my life where I've really been living from check to check, and it's kind of weird: $1,000 [$750 USD] a month to get by on rent and groceries, $50 [$37 USD] for coffee and weed, another $100 [$75 USD] for my phone bill.
+If there's one thing I really rely on to relax, it's weed, and that's saying a lot considering I only spend about $20 [$15 USD] on it a month.

 FRANCESCA, 30, GERMANY

-I was working for a gallery and earning a good salary, but one day realised I had responsibilities I didn't want, and didn't have enough free time, so I quit and started my own gallery.
+I was working for a gallery and earning a good salary, but one day realized I had responsibilities I didn't want, and didn't have enough free time, so I quit and started my own gallery.
 Financially, everything went to shit.
-I was on €800 (£620) a month, and after paying rent I was left with €350 (£270) for everything else.
-I was surviving, not living – but I was still happy, because I was passionate about running my own place.
+I was on €800 [$890 USD] a month, and after paying rent, I was left with €350 [$390 USD] for everything else.
+I was surviving, not living—but I was still happy, because I was passionate about running my own place.

 ETIENNE, 24, FRANCE

-When I went to England to study I got a €13,000 (£10,250) loan from my bank.
+When I went to England to study, I got a €13,000 [$14,450 USD] loan from my bank.
 That should have lasted a year, but it was gone in six months.
 I found a part-time job that allowed me to stay in England, but I have to start paying back my loan in October, and I honestly have no idea how I'll do that.
-Either I'll live with my parents and try paying back my loans with freelance writing – which, you know, isn't a very likely scenario – or I'll try to find a job in marketing that I'd hate.
+Either I'll live with my parents and try paying back my loans with freelance writing—which, you know, isn't a very likely scenario—or I'll try to find a job in marketing that I'd hate.

 ISMAR, 26, DENMARK

 The unemployment rate among Denmark's young people is one of the lowest in Europe.
-Education is free, and during their higher studies students receive a monthly state education grant, called "SU", of around 5,000 kroner (£516), and have access to cheap loans through the SU system (up to 3,000 additional kroner, or £310, a month).
+Education is free, and during their higher studies, students receive a monthly state education grant, called "SU," of around 5,000 kroner [$746 USD], and have access to cheap loans through the SU system (up to 3,000 additional kroner [$448 USD] a month).
 Because of this, young people generally do not amass student debts to the same extent as those elsewhere.